tldr-pages/tldr/pages/common/hledger-balancesheet.md

 `hledger balancesheet --empty --tree`

-- Show the balances at end of each month:
+- Show the balances at the end of each month:

 `hledger balancesheet --monthly`

-- Show the balances' market value in home currency at end of each month:
+- Show the balances' market value in home currency at the end of each month:

 `hledger balancesheet --monthly -V`